 In regards to incapacitation Roberts and Smith (2003) note that the custodial period of a short prison sentence is so brief that any period of incapacitation is too limited to offer any meaningful claims towards public protection.
 O’Donnell (2016, p.40) also argues that “to punish offenders for periods so brief that ascribing to them a purpose other than incapacitation seems somewhat grandiose, little can be completed in such short terms”.

 A study of the ‘stubbornly high’ reoffending figures for short prison sentences (Ministry of Justice, 2013) also suggest that this sentence holds little deterrent factor.
-For example recently released re-offending figures from the Ministry of Justice (2017) calculate the reconviction rate of short sentence offenders as 59%, (this stands in comparison to an average reconviction rate of 44% for those given custodial sentences longer than a year).
+For example recently released re-offending figures from the Ministry of Justice (2017) calculate the reconviction rate of short sentence offenders as 59%, which is the highest reconviction rate by sentence type within the adult criminal justice system (this stands in comparison to an average reconviction rate of 44% for those given custodial sentences longer than a year).
 Bottoms (2001) asserts that deterrence holds more value for an individual if they feel they have more to lose, particularly if the individual has attained capital in society.
 Yet the literature on short sentence offenders show that this cohort are nominally the most socially excluded and isolated in society (Anderson and Cairns, 2011) and that short custodial sentences often disrupts or inhibits access to any positive aspects that might give deterrence more force (Trebilcock, 2011).

 The current state of prisons as reported by; inspectors, penal commentators and the media (Criminal Justice Joint Inspection 2016, Garside and Ford 2015, Allison 2017) suggest the chances of effective rehabilitation taking place during a short custodial sentence are increasingly improbable.
 Roberts and Smith (2003) report that a secure base is needed for effective rehabilitation to take place, but that the early weeks of imprisonment are chaotic, and the transition back to the community often disruptive, making the space for meaningful rehabilitation to take place during a short prison sentence “vanishingly small” (Roberts and Smith, 2003, p.189).

 If the four main justifications of punishment are not achieved by the short prison sentence, what purpose does the extension of post release supervision serve?
-To better understand this question, it is important to look first at the contemporary political context to the English and Welsh criminal justice system, which is beset by significant constraints on policies that can be perused due to a “punitive agenda” (Cavadino and Dignan, 2002, p.339) that does not allow politicians to be ‘soft on crime’ (Bottoms, 1995) .
+To better understand this question, it is important to look first at the contemporary political context to the English and Welsh criminal justice system, which is beset by significant constraints on policies that can be perused due to a “punitive agenda” (Cavadino and Dignan, 2002, p.339) that does not allow politicians to be ‘soft on crime’ (Bottoms, 1995) primarily due to a ‘penal arms race’ that necessitates a tough on crime political stance (Annison, 2017).
 In this political context criminal justice policies need to be sufficiently punitive in order to promote and preserve prison as the dominant provider of punishment in society (Garland, 2001).